-During the 2011-2012 fiscal year The District entered into a lease agreement with ABS Finance to lease a copier for 60 months.
+The District has four operating leases - the first operating lease began in the 2011-2012 fiscal year.
+The District entered into a lease agreement with ABS Finance to lease a copier for 60 months.
 The yearly payment is \$840 and the lease term is 5 years.